hugoladret/submissionJHEPC20/README.md

 ## Submission to the [John Hunter Excellence in Plotting Contest 2020](https://jhepc.github.io/about.html)
 ![Figure](./fig/figure.png)

-### Figure title : A cortical neural network for the vision of natural textures
+### Figure title : A cortical-like neural network for the vision of natural textures
 ### Authors : Hugo Ladret

 ### Abstract